Network resilience: Failures in critical infrastructure (CI) systems

 \subsection{Failure models of critical infrastructures}

-Critical infrastructures usually suffer two significant environmental perturbations: extreme weather (e.g., hurricanes, earthquakes, tsunami) and intentional attacks (``9.11'' attacks, Bali Bombings).
-Under these perturbations, failure of CI has its complexity: at macroscopic, rare events, and at microscopic, cascading failures.
-From the historical statistics, most of CI failures are unusual events with low probability and catastrophic consequences \cite{duenas2009cascading}.
-It poses challenges for effective preparedness for the possibility of CI failures.
-For example, analysis of the empirical data \cite{carreras2003blackout} shows that blackouts have a scale-free distribution for the failure size.
-That is to say, the possibility of massive outages is far beyond the assumption based on the traditional statistical analysis.
-It intimates the symptom of self-organized criticality~\cite{bak1987self}, where the operating pressure of the system keeps increasing due to the demand for improving system efficiency.
-Meanwhile, underlying risks accumulate.
-These two competing forces drive the system into a state of criticality.
-Once perturbation affiliates into the system, failure size will show a power-law distribution.
-In the long term, the competition between efficient system operation and reliability improvements is also observed and has generated such unstable balance \cite{carreras2013validating}, which may produce more massive blackouts in an unprecedented way.
-A model example of the sandpile model \cite{dhar1990self} can illustrate this idea the increasing system pressure (addition of sand) can generate the scale-free distribution of sand cascades.
-Meanwhile, criticality is believed to be different in engineering systems as a result of tuning and optimization.
-Different from many natural networks, CI has significant system target, which is usually optimized based on efficiency and cost consideration.
-This ``Highly Optimized Tolerance'' (HOT) requires sophisticated topological configuration and can generate high system reliability \cite{moritz2005wildfires}.
-The HOT model can also produce a power-law distribution of failure size through different mechanisms.
+Critical infrastructures are vulnerable to two significant environmental perturbations: extreme weather (e.g., hurricanes, earthquakes, and tsunamis) and intentional attacks (``9.11'' attacks and Bali bombings).
+CI failures that occur as a result of these perturbations have complexity at both the macroscopic level (rare events) and the microscopic level (cascading failures).
+Historical statistics show that most CI failures are unusual events with low probabilities of occurrence and catastrophic consequences \cite{duenas2009cascading}.
+This poses challenges related to preparing effectively for the possibility of CI failures.
+For example, analysis of the empirical data \cite{carreras2003blackout} shows that blackouts have a scale-free distribution of failure size.
+That is, the possibility of massive outages is far greater than the possibility that would be estimated based on traditional statistical analysis.
+This intimates that self-organized criticality~\cite{bak1987self} in which the operating pressure of the system continues to increase due to the demand for increasing improvement in system efficiency, may be involved in such failures.
+Under these conditions, underlying risks accumulate.
+The presence of two competing forces drives the system into a state of criticality.
+When perturbation enters the system, failure size shows a power-law distribution.
+In the long term, competition between efficient system operation and reliability is also observed, and this competition may generate an unstable balance \cite{carreras2013validating} that may produce massive blackouts in an unprecedented way.
+An example that illustrates this idea is the sandpile model \cite{dhar1990self}, in which increasing system pressure (addition of sand) can generate the scale-free distribution of sand cascades.
+Criticality is believed to differ in different engineering systems as a result of tuning and optimization.
+Unlike many natural networks, CIs have significant system targets that are usually optimized based on considerations related to efficiency and cost.
+This ``highly optimized tolerance'' (HOT)'' requires a sophisticated topological configuration and can generate high system reliability \cite{moritz2005wildfires}.
+The HOT model can also produce a power-law distribution of failure size through various mechanisms.